 Lazy Loading Images and Videos: Complete Guide

-Without lazy loading, the browser downloads every single image on the page as soon as the HTML loads.
-On a page with 30 images, the browser fires 30 HTTP requests immediately, even for images at the very bottom that the user might never scroll to.
+Without lazy loading, the browser downloads every image on the page as soon as the HTML parses.
+On a page with 30 images, that's 30 HTTP requests fired immediately β including images at the very bottom the user may never scroll to.
+All of them compete for the same connection pool and bandwidth, slowing down the content the user can actually see right now.

-With lazy loading images, the browser only downloads what's visible (or about to be visible).
-Everything below the fold waits until the user scrolls down.
-This dramatically reduces initial page load time, bandwidth consumption, and server load.
+With lazy loading, the browser only fetches what's visible or about to be visible.
+Everything below the fold waits until the user scrolls near it.
+The result: faster first render, less wasted bandwidth, and lighter server load.

-The concept is simple: don't load what the user can't see yet.
+The principle is one sentence long: don't download what the user can't see yet.

-Modern browsers support native lazy loading with a single HTML attribute.
-No JavaScript required.
+Modern browsers support lazy loading with a single attribute β no library, no JavaScript.

 <img